nargesz/Test/source/index.rst

 Welcome to the documentation for using the TDR services at `SURFsara`_.
 The information in this tutorial will help you get started with the TDR, learn best practices and techniques publishing your data in our infrastructure and stay up-to-date with our system developments.
 We welcome your comments at helpdesk@surfsara.nl  to help us improve the documentation.

-.. sidebar:: Need help?

-	Do you need help with this tutorial?
-We are more than willing to assist!
-Just contact us at helpdesk@surfsara.nl.

 .. _userguide: